-Changing DNS Zones (MX, CNAME and A Records)
+Changing DNS Zones (MX, CNAME, and A Records) in cPanel

 DNS Zone Functions

 The following information will assist you in understanding the purpose of each DNS zone.